-Exceptions to noted order of preference are noted in Table 4a.
-Reference dose (RfD) toxicity factors for oral ingestion were available or could be generated for 18 PFASs.
+Reference dose (RfD) toxicity factors for oral ingestion were available or could be generated for 19 PFASs.

 If available, toxicity factors published by the USEPA normally take priority.
-This is the case for PFOS-, PFOA-, PFBS- and HFPO-DA- (GenX).
 Toxicity factors for additional PFAS compounds were selected based on the date of the guidance and overall depth of the data reviews.
-In general, this resulted in a preference of toxicity factors published by Michigan, Minnesota, The Netherlands, Texas and New Jersey, in that order.

 Relative Potency Factors for PFASs published by The Netherlands in 2018 and based on the reference potency of PFOA (acid form) were used to select RfDs for PFHpS-, PFDS-, PFPeA-, PFHpA-, PFDA-, PFUnDA-, PFDoDA-, PFTrDA- and PFTeDA-.
-More recent and compound specific toxicity factors published by Michigan were selected for PFHxS-, PFHxA- and PFNA- (MISAW 2019).
-The Minnesota RfD for PFHxS- is identical to the RfD published by Michigan